HL7-DaVinci/CDS-Library/CQLCookbook.md

 define function myFunction(parameter1 parameter1_type, parameter2 parameter2_type, ...)
 //  Describe logic here
 ```
-*Note: Function headers do not necesarily need to contain parameters.*

 The header is again succeeded by a flow of logical arguments.
 These arguments can then be accessed by simply calling the function elsewhere in the CQL Library.

+*Notes*:
+  - Function headers do not necesarily need to contain parameters.
+  - When calling functions that are defined in an external library (ex.
+FHIRHelpers), be sure to reference the library name before the function call in the following manner: `FHIRHelpers.myFunction(parameters)`.
-*Note:* See [Part 2](#2-drls-specific-statements) below for a list CQL define statements that are commonly used within DRLS.
+  - See [Part 2](#2-drls-specific-statements) below for a list CQL define statements that are commonly used within DRLS.

 ***